raysuelzer/ngx-angular-query-builder/README.md

 This project uses code from https://github.com/designermanjeets/Angular-QueryBuilder a fork of https://github.com/zebzhao/Angular-QueryBuilder both developed under the MIT License.

+## Branches

+- Main should be the latest / highest version.
+- feature/* is where changes are staged before being merged
+- version/* are the different versions for the angular packages ie. version 16 is versions/16.x.x.

 # Versions

 Use the following versions depending upon your angular version